-Instead on high carb days reach for carbs that are high in fibre like vegetables and whole grains.
-High fibre foods provide a sustained release of energy that won’t cause huge spikes or crashes!
+Instead on high carb days reach for carbs that are high in fiber like vegetables and whole grains.
+High fiber foods provide a sustained release of energy that won’t cause huge spikes or crashes!

 Keep it Real Eat These Foods:

 - Brown Rice

 - Green Vegetables

 - Whey Protein Powder